 Editor's note: Whether support for the procedures in the UE is mandatory or optional is FFS.
 For example, only UEs requiring support for service continuity (e.g. voice centric UEs) and/or IP address preservation may need to support them, while others may not,

 - Common UP anchor is required for IP address preservation.

+- In the network with the capability support above mobility procedure to achieve minimal service disruption, following functionalities/interfaces are required:

+- The common UP anchor used for IP address preservation is a NG UP function entity, and it should be able to support S5-U/S8-U to connect the SGW for user plane traffic.

+- The SMF acting as control plane function of the serving common UP anchor should be able to interact with SGW by using existing S5-C/S8-C interface.

+Editor's note: How to use PGW as common UP anchor is FFS.

 - A common subscriber database (similar to HSS) is used between EPC and NG Core.